 “And a pair of Ray…there was a pair…maybe, maybe.
 I’m not going to give anything away at this point.”

-And, believe me, it is not only Damian that does not give anything away about the movie at this point.
+And, believe me, it is not only Damian that does not give anything away about the movie.
 While we have been able to see and report on damian-lewis.com about the wonderful set on which Quentin Tarantino has created the Los Angeles of the late 1960s as well as the trailers they have released, information about the movie has pretty much been kept on lock.
 Moreover, Quentin Tarantino wrote the viewers at Cannes Film Festival, where the movie had its world premiere, an open letter kindly asking them not to spoil the movie for the mortals like us! 😀

-So here is what we know about Once Upon A Time in Hollywood, and what we think Damian’s role could be about in the movie.
+So here is what we know about Once Upon A Time in Hollywood, and our educated guesses about what Damian’s role in the movie could be.